stefanoborini/book-the-software-company/02-on-agile-development.md

 The biggest incorrect use of Scrum I've witnessed is what I call Scrumwashing.
-It is a process that adds a veneer of appearance of doing Scrum, and is generally performed unconsciously by those who do not understand how to do Scrum.
-Briefly said, the company and process structure remains exactly the same and people's roles are renamed: upper managers become Product Owners, middle managers and team leads become Scrum Masters, all while they keep operating in the same way, possibly waterfall.
+It is a process that adds a veneer of appearance of doing Scrum, and is generally performed unconsciously by those who do not understand how to practice it.
+Briefly said, the company and process structure remains exactly the same and people's roles are renamed: upper managers become Product Owners, middle managers and Team leads become Scrum Masters, but they keep operating in the same way, possibly waterfall.

 ### Scrumfall

 Related, but different from Scrumwashing is Scrumfall, that is, Scrum + waterfall.
 Scrumfall does implement Scrum "correctly", but applies the sprint to individual waterfall phases.
 There are sprints to write the specs, then sprints to write the design, then sprints to perform the implementation.

 ### Water-Scrum-Fall